 The Basic Multi-link element carries information related to an MLD and its affiliated STAs that is advertised during multi-link discovery (see 35.3.4 (Discovery of an AP MLD)) and multi-link setup (see 35.3.5 (Multi-link (re)setup)).

-9.4.2.312.2.1 Multi-Link Control field of the Basic Multi-Link element
+9.4.2.312.2.1 Presence Bitmap subfield of the Multi-Link Control field in a Basic Multi-Link element

 TGbe editor: Please update the following paragraphs in this subclause as shown below:

-The Basic Multi-link element is used to carry information of an MLD and its affiliated STAs during multi-link discovery (see 35.3.4.4 (Multi-Link element usage rules in the context of discovery)) and multi-link setup (see 35.3.5.4 (Usage and rules of Basic Multi-Link element in the context of multi-link (re)setup)).

-The format of the Presence Bitmap subfield of the Basic Multi-Link element is defined in Figure 9-1002g (Presence Bitmap subfield of the Basic Multi-Link element format).
+The format of the Presence Bitmap subfield of the Multi-Link Control field in a Basic Multi-Link element is defined in Figure 9-1002g (Presence Bitmap subfield of the Basic Multi-Link element format).

 9.4.2.312.3 Probe Request Multi-Link element